 \subsection{Divisors on complex analytic varieties}

 \mbox{}

 Let $X$ be an irreducible complex analytic variety.
 As usual, consider~$\cO_X$ the structure sheaf of $X$ and $\mathcal{K}_X$ the sheaf of total quotient rings of $\cO_X$.
 Denote by $\mathcal{K}_X^{*}$ the (multiplicative) sheaf of invertible elements in $\mathcal{K}_X$.
-Similarly $\cO_X^{*}$ is the sheaf of invertible elements in~$\cO_X$.
-Note that $\cO_X$ (resp.~$\mathcal{K}_X$) is the sheaf of holomorphic (resp.~meromorphic) functions and $\cO_X^{*}$ (resp.~$\mathcal{K}_X^{*}$) is the sheaf of nowhere-vanishing holomorphic (resp.~non-zero meromorphic) functions.
+Similarly $\cO_X^{*}$ is the sheaf of invertible elements in~$\cO_X$. (resp.~$\mathcal{K}_X$) is the sheaf of holomorphic (resp.~meromorphic) functions and $\cO_X^{*}$ (resp.~$\mathcal{K}_X^{*}$) is the sheaf of nowhere vanishing holomorphic (resp.~non-zero meromorphic) functions.

-\begin{remark} By a {\em complex analytic variety} we mean a reduced complex space.
+\begin{remark} By {\em complex analytic variety} we mean a reduced complex space.
 A {\em subvariety} $V$ of $X$ is a reduced closed complex subspace of $X$, or equivalently, an analytic set in~$X$, cf.~\cite{GR84}.
 An irreducible subvariety $V$ corresponds to a prime ideal in the ring of sections of any local complex model space meeting $V$. \end{remark}

 \begin{defi} A {\em Cartier divisor} on $X$ is a global section of the sheaf $\mathcal{K}_X^{*}/\cO_X^{*}$, that is, an element in $\Gamma(X,\mathcal{K}_X^{*}/\cO_X^{*}) = H^0(X,\mathcal{K}_X^{*}/\cO_X^{*}) $.
 Any Cartier divisor can be represented by giving an open covering $\{U_i\}_{i\in I}$ of $X$ and, for all $i\in I$, an element $f_i \in \Gamma (U_i, \mathcal{K}_X^{*})$ such that